 Music Wonderland For Ages 3-4

-Music Wonderland is a world-renowned music program for children specifically designed to nurture this important developmental stage through the learning and enjoyment of music with parents and new friends.
+Music Wonderland is a world-renowned music program for children specifically designed to nurture this important developmental stage by learning and enjoying music lessons with parents and new friends.

 Music Wonderland begins teaching music through a very natural approach.
-Children are invited to listen and react to music through body movement and making sound with the keyboard.
-The music being taught is expressive and helps children learn the concepts of speed (fast and slow), intensity (strong and weak) and feeling (smooth and bouncy) through the use of expressive music.
+We invite our students to listen and react to music through body movement and keyboards.
+Children will be able to learn the concepts of speed (fast and slow), intensity (strong and weak) and feeling (smooth and bouncy) through the use of expressive music.

-Between the ages of three and five, a child’s ear is at it’s peak for development and sensitivity.
-This music program for children makes learning music feel as natural to a child as learning their first language.
-Having the opportunity to sing and play music at this age enhances this aural development, making it easier for them to listen and mimic the sounds they are hearing with their voice or on the keyboard
+Between the ages of three and five, a child’s ear is at its peak level for development and sensitivity.
+This music program makes learning music as natural to a child as learning their first language.
+Having the opportunity to sing and play music at this age enhances aural development, making it easier for them to listen and mimic the sounds they hear with their voice or on the keyboard.

 Group classes promote teamwork, develop a sense of community between students, and encourage children to express themselves in front of their peers.
-Learning and playing music with other children their age will give them the confidence to express themselves not only in music class but in other group environments as well.
+Learning and playing music with other children their age will give them the confidence to express themselves in music class and different group environments.

 Additional Course Information